flaturtha/CharlieChan/_short-stories/letter-in-the-mail.md

 opubdate: Jan.
 5, 1916
 opubissue: Vol. 6, No. 1
 category: short-stories
-excerpt: "excerpt"
+excerpt: "Confession may be good for the soul but when bank clerk Philip Moore confesses his crime to his boss, will he find redemption or death?"
-image: /assets/img/short-stories/letting-in-the-mail.svg
+image: /assets/img/short-stories/letter-in-the-mail.png
 imgh: 300px
-genre:
+genre: Crook
 tag: short-story
 wordcount: 6236
 trfissue: Vol. 4 No. 13